DARPA-ASKEM/askem-beaker/src/askem_beaker/contexts/dataset/incidence_to_prevalence.md

   - **Cumulative Deaths**: Map to the total number of deaths.

 #### 3.2.
 Handling Dates and Locations
-- Focus on the national data (e.g., `location_name = "United States"`).
-Ensure the dataset is sorted by date.
+- You may be asked to filter by location.
+In that case you must identify and utilizie the geographic feature(s) available to you in the dataset.
+Some datasets will not have geographic features.
+All _should_ have dates; ensure the dataset is sorted by date.

 #### 3.3.
 User-Specified Windows
 - Allow the user to specify recovery windows (e.g., 14 days for infections, 10 days for hospitalizations).